CaptEmulation/nitrogen-website/source/guides/device/camera.md

 `> sudo apt-get install fswebcam`

-Finally, we need to install the node.js dependencies for this application:
+Next we need to install the node.js dependencies for this application:

 `> npm install`

+Like with the laptop camera in the previous guide, we need to the API key to your camera project.
+You can find this key using the command line tool:

+`> n2 apikeys ls`

+Copy the key and either export an environmental variable:

+`> export API_KEY=[key]`

+or directly edit config.js and assign api_key there to this value.

+Adding this api key will automatically associate this device with your account when the device is started.

 ### Start Application